ferrous-systems/rust-exercises/exercise-book/src/simple-db-knowledge.md

     }
 ```

-`if let` assigns and evaluates in one line.
-A typical use is to assign the returned `Option(T)` from a method to `Some(T)`.
-The statement yields true, if `Some(T)` is returned, false if `None` is returned.

 ### When to use what?

-`if let` is used if you have to decide between two cases, where the
-second case is usually of lesser meaning for the program’s execution.
+`if let` is like a pattern-matching `match` block with only one arm.
+So, if your `match` only has one arm of interest, consider an `if let` instead.

 `match` can be used to handle more fine grained and complex pattern matching, especially when there are several, equally ranked possibilities.
-The match arms have to include a catch all `_ =>` arm, for every possible case that is not explicitly spelled out.
+The match arms may have to include a catch all `_ =>` arm, for every possible case that is not explicitly spelled out.
 The order of the match arms matter: The catch all branch needs to be last, otherwise, it catches all…

 ### Returning Values from branches and match arms

-- all match arms always need to return the same type, or none can return a value.
+All match arms always need to produce a value the same type (or they diverge with a `return` statement).

-- For `if let/else` or `if/else`: If there is no explicit `else` branch, it implicitly returns `()`.
-If you run into trouble because you need a return type, but don’t need the else condition, `return` statements can help.